Advice on research ethics and gatekeeper permissions for international researchers

 Specifically, it states:

-3.7.2 When conducting, or collaborating in, research in other countries, organisations and researchers based in the UK should comply with the legal and ethical requirements existing in the UK and in the countries where the research is conducted.
-Similarly, organisations and researchers based abroad who participate in UK hosted research projects should comply with the legal and ethical requirements existing in the UK as well as those of their own country.
+3.4.3 Similarly, organisations and researchers based in other countries who participate in UK-hosted research projects should comply with the legal and ethical requirements in the UK as well as those of their own country.

 That includes compliance with the requirements of the General Data Protection Regulations on data processing and protection.